-- The lunch room will accept cash for purchase of a small selection of lunch items. - Students are allowed to heat food up in the cafeteria only. - All students are to eat in the lunch room or designated area during lunch time. - Lunch time meetings for students in other areas of the campus are allowed with permission from the principal and under the supervision of GCHS staff. - Students are responsible for clearing their tables and depositing trash and leftovers in the garbage cans.
+- The lunch room will accept cash for purchase of a small selection of lunch items. - Students are allowed to heat food up in the cafeteria only. - All students are to eat in the lunch room or designated area during lunch time, but only under the direct supervision of a teacher/staff. - Lunch time meetings for students in other areas of the campus are allowed with permission from the principal and under the supervision of GCHS staff. - Students are responsible for clearing their tables and depositing trash and leftovers in the garbage cans.